Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

 They have to share their classrooms and desks with other teachers.

-Due to the shortage of space in many schools, an increasing number of teachers have to share their classrooms, and even their desks, with other teachers.
+Due to the shortage of space in many schools, an increasing number of teachers have to share their classrooms, and even their desks, with their colleagues.

-Floating teachers use their colleagues’ classrooms to teach during their colleagues' planning time.
+Floating educators use their colleagues’ classrooms to teach during their colleagues' planning time.
 This means these teachers have to leave their rooms during their planning period and find somewhere else to work.

 It’s not uncommon for host teachers to return to their classroom to find student desks have been rearranged or the room has been left in shambles.